Charles Merivale: Works

 Merivale's principal work was A History of the Romans under the Empire in eight volumes, which came out between 1850 and 1862.
 It was intended to fill the gaps between the focus of the works by Mommsen and Gibbon.
+A truncated version of the beginning of this work was published in the Everyman series in an effort to complete the coverage of the history of Ancient Rome offered by that series of classics.

 He condensed his treatment and expanded his scope ten years later to complete A General History of Rome from the Foundation of the City to the Fall of Augustulus (1875).

 He wrote several smaller historical works like The Roman Triumvirates (1876), and published sermons, lectures, and Latin verses.
 His rendering of John Keats's Hyperion into Latin verse (1862) received high praise.